MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/marketing-how-create-opportunities.md

 ms.date: 06/06/2017
 ms.author: jswymer
 ms.translationtype: HT
-ms.sourcegitcommit: ba26b354d235981bd7291f9ac6402779f554ac7a
+ms.sourcegitcommit: bec0619be0a65e3625759e13d2866ac615d7513c
-ms.openlocfilehash: 2d280e80be237abb5f2b16b2130f446894497171
+ms.openlocfilehash: ff4318d9da902847166ac5747adf469584a3d2a2
 ms.contentlocale: en-nz
-ms.lasthandoff: 11/10/2017
+ms.lasthandoff: 01/30/2018

 ---
-# <a name="how-to-create-sales-opportunities"></a>How to: Create Sales Opportunities
+# <a name="create-sales-opportunities"></a>Create Sales Opportunities
 You can create opportunities for the sales opportunities you have on your contacts.
 All opportunities must be assigned to a salesperson or purchaser and must have a contact.

 You can create opportunities from the **Opportunity List** window.
 But you typically will create opportunities from the specific contact or salespeople.

 Before you can create opportunities, you must set up opportunity sales cycles.
-For more information see [How to: Set Up Opportunity Sales Cycles and Stages](marketing-how-setup-opportunity-sales-cycles-stages.md).
+For more information see [Set Up Opportunity Sales Cycles and Stages](marketing-how-setup-opportunity-sales-cycles-stages.md).

 ## <a name="to-create-an-opportunity-from-a-salesperson"></a>To create an opportunity from a salesperson
 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Salespeople**, and then choose the related link.